Her eyes looked into mine and she wanted an honest answer! “Mom, is Santa real?… Or is he pretend?”

 It felt like a major life question.
 To her it was.
 She didn’t just want the same old answers.
 She wanted the truth.
 I don’t remember how old she was at the time.
-She was probably between 8 and 10.
+She was probably between 8 and10.
+(I say that because I remember the house where we lived at the time.)

 I paused and took a deep breath, the first of many to come!
 “He is pretend.”
 We talked about how Santa belongs in the world of fairy tales and pretend, not the world of truth and reality.
 It is still a wonderful place, the Land of Pretend.
 We just need to know when we are there.